Elias Koutsoupias

 Traveling salesman problem

-With Michelangelo Grigni and Christos Papadimitriou, we gave an approximation scheme for a special case of the Euclidean version of TSP, which was soon superceded by Sanjeev Arora’s more general result.
+With Michelangelo Grigni and Christos Papadimitriou, we provided an approximation scheme for a limited case of Euclidean TSP, which was subsumed by Sanjeev Arora’s more general solution.

 - An approximation scheme for planar graph TSP (with Michelangelo Grigni and Christos Papadimitriou)